-Implementing Genomic AI into Industrial Processes
+Implementing Genomics of Industrial Processes into Industrial Processes

 - Data Acquisition and Monitoring: Begin by establishing real-time systems to track key events and parameters.
 This requires the installation of sensors to measure critical factors like temperature, pressure, and material flow.